Peter O’Day Fellowship in Biological Sciences

 Make sure that you meet all of the eligibility criteria outlined above before proceeding.

 - Determine whether your research project requires UO IRB Approval.
-If it does, you must submit to the UO IRB at the same time you submit your VPRI Fellowship application
+If it does, you must submit to the UO IRB by the time you submit your VPRI Fellowship application.

-- Applicants are encouraged to have the faculty PI review the proposal that you will submit through the online application
+- Work with your faculty mentor to craft a proposal that you will submit through the online application

 Letter of recommendation